 This fun little game gives teachers an excuse to mess up their rooms and have kids help clean it up!
 You fill a jar with various coins, dump it on the floor, and students rush to gather and count specific coins: whoever has the most pennies, nickels, dimes, or quarters in the end wins, depending on how you set up the rules at the start.

 Teachers and homeschoolers love no-prep worksheets that support student learning and build upon concepts they have learned in class.
 These money maze printables have preschoolers tracing their way through a coin maze by staying on a path of pennies or a line of dimes, moving from top to bottom to get out of the labyrinth.
 They are a great way to unlock kids’ logic, creativity, and coin recognition skills.

 As students learn how to identify different coins, the next step is for them to understand their value.
 These games and exercises will get your students on track to know the value of our money, whether they are role-playing or pretending to be professionals handling cash.

 Virtual Grocery Store

 This activity takes a little more effort to set up, as educators will need to supply toy cash registers, fake food items, and price tags to label products.
 Kids take turns playing cashiers and customers, using play money to buy things in the store while learning about pricing and the value of different currencies.

-Set up a pretend restaurant if you want a project that will keep your kids engaged.
-Have students make up menus, pretend to serve the food to their customers, while providing prices for each dish – giving teachers an excellent chance to show kids how food costs money and how much is a reasonable amount to charge.
+Set up a pretend restaurant if you want a project to keep your kids engaged.
+Have students make up menus and pretend to serve the food to their customers while providing prices for each dish – giving teachers an excellent chance to show kids how food costs money and how much is a reasonable amount to charge.

 The Trade Game